Nephos/amazing-network/README.md

 You can generate the documentation (using the gem yard ``gem install yard``).
 You can also run the unitary tests via ``rake test``.

+# Todo

+- Improve unitary tests
+- Implement the routing
+- Implement Router
+- Create interface to create network
+- Add ping! with TTL
+- Add a map view of the network (Oh yeah, without dependancies !!!!!)